oleganza/bitcoin-papers/BitcoinGlossary.md

 ### Bitcoinjs

 A JavaScript Bitcoin library.
-Allows singing transactions and performing several elliptic curve operations.
+Allows signing transactions and performing several elliptic curve operations.
 Used on *brainwallet.org*.
 See also *Bitcore*, another JS library.

 ### BitcoinQT